fschuhi/digital-garden-rob-burbea-publish/Help/How to browse a retreat.md

 ### The "Index" section
 👉 Scroll down to the "Index" section.

 Certain keywords, word combination, idioms and phrases are marked as "index entry".
-For each transcript paragraph, the first occurance of such a term is turned into a link to the term's page, like [[Energy body]].
+For each transcript paragraph, the first occurance of such a term is turned into a link to the term's page, like [[energy body]].
 Further occurrences are not marked, to have a less cluttered reading experience.

 Still the all occurrences are counted, as the "Index" section on top of a talk page shows.
 Here you'll find all terms, together with the total number of occurrences across all transcript paragraphs, starting with the term occuring most often.